openebs/openebs/contribute/design/1.x/ndm/20190705-ndm-disk-identification.md

 #### Proposed Implementation

-If WWN is available on the disk, then we follow the current implementation.
+1. We try to generate the UUID using the current implementation.

-If WWN is not available on the disk, then the new solution needs to be applied for generating the UIDs
+2. If the `ID_TYPE` is empty or `ID_MODEL` is `Virtual_disk` or `EphemeralDisk`

     1. Check if the disk has a GPT label available on it.
     	- If a GPT label is available we will use only that label for UID generation of the disk.
 This will ensure that even if the path is changed, or the disk comes up at a different node, the UID generated will be same and the disk can be uniquely identified.
     	- Once the GPT label is available, it is possible to identify partitions also on the disk (if it exists).
 This will work by adding the partition number along with the generated UID.
     	  eg: disk-xxxx-1 (/dev/sdX1), disk-xxxx-2 (/dev/sdX2).
     	  This is guaranteed to be unique since the partition numbers won't change even if the device path changes
-2. If GPT label is not available on the disk, it can be logged to the user that "the device couldn't be identified uniquely".
-Either NDM itself can take up the GPT label creation part or ask the user to create a label so that the disk UID can be generated
+    2. Check if the disk has a Filesystem label available on it.
+This is in cases where the complete disk is formatted with a filesystem without a partition table.
+If filesystem label is available we use it for generating the UUID.
+    3. If GPT and FS label is not available on the disk, we create a GPT partition table on the disk, and then create a single partition which spans the complete disk.
+This new partition will be consumed by the users.
+This will help to identify a virtual disk for movements across the cluster also.

 Data Cleanup:
 NDM takes care of data clean up, after a BD is released from a BDC. i.e. a complete wipe of the disk will be done `wipefs -fa`.
-This cause the GPT label to get erased.
-Therefore, in such cases the cleanup job by NDM should take care of recreating the GPT label after wiping it out, or should selectively wipe the disk.
+Since in case of NDM created GPT labels, only partition is being wiped, it won't cause the labels to be removed.

 ### Risks and Mitigations